 Are software inventions patentable?
-The short answer is “yes, but it also depends.”
+Basically, the short answer is “yes, but it also depends.”
 Software that merely takes a known process and makes it operate on a “general purpose computer” is per se unpatentable.
-Good software patents tend to have a number of common features:
+On the other hand, good software patents tend to have a number of common features:

 - Reduces human interaction with the computer;